We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 One of the challenges of getting a good mattress is finding the right size for your space.
-If you’re tall and considering a full mattress, a full extra-long (XL) might be a better choice.
+If you’re tall and considering a full mattress, a full XL might be a better choice.

-In choosing our top picks, here’s what we considered:
+In choosing our top picks, each product went through our rigorous vetting process.
+Before sending it through, here’s what we considered:

 - In-home trials: We prioritized brands that offer generous trial periods whenever possible since the best way to really test a mattress is to sleep on it.